-- 21. Exemptions to the applicable FUP should be allowed in cases of force majeure, such as pandemics, temporary border closures or natural disasters.
-Such exceptional circumstances may force roaming customers to stay in a visited country for a longer period.
-Roaming providers should therefore extend the applicable FUP for an appropriate period if the roaming customer makes such a request. - 22.
-Pre-paid tariffs may entail challenges with regard to informing customers about the data volumes available at domestic prices as a function of remaining credit as specified in Article 4 (3) CIR.
+period.
+Roaming providers should therefore extend the applicable FUP for an appropriate period, if the roaming customer makes a justified request to the roaming provider.

+- 22. Pre-paid tariffs may entail challenges with regard to informing customers about the data volumes available at domestic prices as a function of remaining credit as specified in Article 4 (3) CIR.
 The main principles for calculating the available volume should be described in a clear manner in contracts and may be illustrated by setting out the volumes available for specific amounts of credit (such as volume available for one or ten euros of credit). - 23.
 The criteria applied by a roaming provider as objective indicators to prevent the risk of abusive or anomalous usage such as the use of roaming services for purposes other than periodic travel should, in accordance with Article 4 (4) CIR, be spelt out in advance in the contract which includes the FUP as stipulated in Article 5 (1) CIR.
-The contract should include: - a description of the objective criteria applied, that is, the grounds on which the provider may issue an alert and apply a surcharge pursuant to Article 5 (3) and (4) CIR, including: - definition and duration of the observation window; - information on how consumption and presence are calculated for the purpose of imposing any surcharge (including to which mobile retail service(s) the consumption indicator relates, 4 (4) subparagraph 4 CIR); - a notification alerting the customer that the observation window is being followed by the roaming provider and to the possibility for the roaming customer to change their usage pattern within an alert period by demonstrating actual domestic consumption or presence to avoid the surcharge (in line with Article 5 (4) CIR); - a description of the procedure that the roaming customer shall follow to submit complaints as provided in Article 5 (1) CIR; - a description of the criteria for ceasing to apply a surcharge (pursuant to Article 5 (5) CIR). - 24.
+The contract should include: - a description of the objective criteria applied, that is, the grounds on which the provider may issue an alert and apply a surcharge pursuant to Article 5 (3) and (4) CIR, including: - o definition and duration of the observation window; - information on how consumption and presence are calculated for the purpose of imposing any surcharge (including to which mobile retail service(s) the consumption indicator relates, 4 (4) subparagraph 4 CIR); - a notification alerting the customer that the observation window is being followed by the roaming provider and to the possibility for the roaming customer to change their usage pattern within an alert period by demonstrating actual domestic consumption or presence to avoid the surcharge (in line with Article 5 (4) CIR); - a description of the procedure that the roaming customer shall follow to submit complaints as provided in Article 5 (1) CIR; - a description of the criteria for ceasing to apply a surcharge (pursuant to Article 5 (5) CIR). - 24.
 The roaming provider must put in place transparent, simple and efficient procedures to address customer complaints relating to the application of a FUP (pursuant to Article 5 (1) CIR).
 The customer should be able to quickly and easily contact the provider, especially when the provider has issued an alert regarding the observation window and later when the roaming services used by the customer are being surcharged.
 BEREC considers that the roaming provider should provide interfaces for customer complaints of this kind like chats, call centres, customer support via e-mail etc. Such interfaces should make it simple for customers to provide evidence that the alert is not based on correct or complete information and to provide evidence that the alert is based on incorrect or incomplete information and to provide evidence that they are using the roaming services in question for purposes of periodic travel.